CUBRID/cubrid-manual/en/sql/jsp.rst

 Starting Java Stored Procedure Server
 =====================================

-You need to start a Java Stored Procedure server (Java SP server) for a database you want to use Java-stored procedures/functions.
+You need to start a Java Stored Procedure server (Java SP server) for the database you want to use Java-stored procedures/functions.

 Execute the **cubrid javasp** **start** *db_name*. ::